fuzhufozhu/ali_lot/intl.en-US/User Guide/Generic protocol SDK/Use the basic features.md

 By default, a bridge is configured based on a configuration file.
 By default, the configuration file is read from application.conf under the default resource file path of the Java project \(generally src/main/resources/\).
 The file is in the format of [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) \(JSON superset\).
 The generic protocol SDK uses typesafe.config to parse the configuration file.

 You can configure a bridge device either by specifying a bridge device or dynamically registering a bridge device.
 This topic only describes how to specify a bridge device.
-For more information about how to dynamically register a bridge device, see [Dynamically register a bridge device](intl.en-US/User Guide/Generic protocol SDK/Use the advanced features.md#section_xmx_dyi_nok) in [Use the advanced features](intl.en-US/User Guide/Generic protocol SDK/Use the advanced features.md#).
+For more information about how to dynamically register a bridge device, see [Dynamically register a bridge device](reseller.en-US/User Guide/Generic protocol SDK/Use the advanced features.md#section_xmx_dyi_nok).

 |Parameter|Required|Description|
 |:--------|--------|:----------|